 Students must start their Israel program between the ages of 15 and 21.
 Programs must be operated by a reputable organization and have a solid educational foundation.
 Students may select from hundreds of programs offered by national and local organizations.

 Families and sponsoring congregations contribute a combined total of $200 per year, per child.
 Consult your congregation for details.
-Families enrolled through participating agencies contribute $200 directly to the Jewish Federation of Greater St. Paul, as these agencies do not contribute financially.
+Families enrolled through participating agencies contribute $200 directly to the St. Paul Jewish Federation, as these agencies do not contribute financially.
 The Federation adds $150 per child for up to eight years, or $1,200.
 All funds are placed in an interest-bearing account.

 Everyone gains from Passport to Israel:

 To download and print a Passport to Israel application, click here.